The Council Tax payable on an empty property will depend on the circumstances.

 Tell us about any planned structural alterations

-Properties that have been empty and unfurnished for over two years are subject to an extra 50% council tax.
-This means that the council tax payable for properties that have been empty and unfurnished for over two years is 150%.
+Properties that have been empty and unfurnished for over two years are subject to an extra 100 per cent Council Tax.
+This means that the Council Tax payable for properties that have been empty and unfurnished for over two years is 200 per cent.

 Empty because the person has moved to receive/or provide care elsewhere

 Apply for an exemption if your property is now unoccupied because you have left home to care for another person or you are receiving care elsewhere: